stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 * We are using the basic `shouldBe` expectation here, which simply expects its two operands to be equal.
 We'll use a couple more later.

-The current structure let us read our spec as "toDigits, converts a number to a list of digits".
-This is, at least, the behaviour we expect to see.
+The current structure lets us read our spec as "toDigits, converts a number to a list of digits".
+This is, at least, the behavior we expect to see.

 If we run the spec now, it should fail with an uncaught exception, because `toDigits` is not yet implemented.

 So let's add the minimal implementation needed for the spec to pass.
-We'll do this in the `Luhn.Internal` module.
+We'll do this in the `Luhn.Internal` module:

 ```haskell
 toDigits :: Integer -> [Integer]